celerity/workflow

 Celerity Workflows do not support the full set of features that each cloud provider's workflow service provides.
 The Celerity runtime will provide a subset of features that are common across all cloud providers and are compatible with the Celerity workflow runtime.

-• Celerity workflows only support handlers of the celerity/handler resource type for the executeStep state type.
+state type.
 For integrations with cloud provider services, you will either need to use the cloud provider's workflow service or use a handler that can interact with the cloud provider's API.
-Celerity provides a library of handler templates for service integrations for cloud providers and other third-part services; see Workflow Integrations for more information.
+Celerity provides a library of handler templates for service integrations for cloud providers and other third-party services; see Workflow Integrations for more information.